Gabao-Farias/Furniture_parts_checker/README.md

    * [Andro Code Scanner](https://play.google.com/store/apps/details?id=az.android.remoteinput&hl=pt)
      * This app requires the installation of this one too, [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android&hl=pt_BR)
    * You can operate it remotely
+ * As long as you scan, the parts scanned are removed from the table, displaying only what is left to verify, making it easier for the operator

 ### ⚙️ Technologies involved
 * [Java](https://www.java.com/pt_BR/) ☕